innogames/slack-bot/readme.md

 ```

 ## VCS / Stash / Bitbucket
-To be able to resolve branch names in jenkins trigger, a VCS system can be configured (at the moment it's just Stash/Bitbucket).
+To be able to resolve branch names in Jenkins trigger, a VCS system can be configured (at the moment it's just Stash/Bitbucket).
 ```yaml
 vcs:
   type: bitbucket